Shayan925/AutoToll/README.md

 Learned how to interact with Google's vision API as it was our first time using it.
 Also, tracking moving objects using computer vision is more difficult than we initially thought.

 ## What's next for Automatic Tolling
--Implement Google's object detection API alongside a camera hung above the highway to gather more accurate results.
+- Implement Google's object detection API alongside a camera hung above the highway to gather more accurate results.
--And use a larger database and host it in the cloud.
+- And use a larger database and host it in the cloud.